dhuertas90/proyecto_oportunidad_comercial_caba/README.md

-# Oportunidad comercial en caba
+# Oportunidad comercial en CABA

 Business opportunities in CABA.
 Data analysis with Pentaho and visualization through a Map on a web platform.